utilyre/barbecue.nvim/README.md

     -- To show if file is saved or not
     "BufWritePost",

-    -- When lsp location might change
+    -- When lsp context might change
     "CursorMoved",
     "CursorMovedI",